 I have seen it all But missed so much What happened to our healthy life?
 Did we lose our touch?
 There are women out there That want to thrill ya There are men who stare That want to kill ya I'm living in a two room condo In Clownsville I think I may've died but The stubborn part is living still Love is not for wimps Or just a point of view It waivers in the wind When it doesn't ring true I've been to hell They know me there Tell 'em Frankie boy says hello If you dare Everyone I meet Is somebody's girl My dad was Jack My mother was Pearl They taught me how To survive our street And to see the beauty That comes with defeat (c) Frank Howson 2018 Painting by Frank Howson (c) 2017

 You tell a story about an old cowboy's kindness And they will ask you "What was his agenda?"
-This reveals to you that their concept of kindness Is that it's a tool of opportunism They are bitter that they are unknown And yet they don't do anything That would warrant attention For it is too scary to tread where only the brave venture As they may well be exposed And the reality that their dream may just be an delusion Is too confronting To think about When they have the safety of resenting other And hold the weaponry to ruin what should've been Your most joyful night Anyone's triumph makes them angry But they can't admit that to others As that would expose them So they invent an excuse But still want to get into your exclusive party So that they can lose you and work the room How they can submerge their hypocrisy From themselves takes a lot of practice And denial They will tell your friends that they are not with you Unless of course that excludes them from an opportunity They are unwilling to learn where they go wrong So they are doomed to never change Living off others' kindness Taking it But then putting it down when it suits Scavengers Parasites Hawks do not share As we've been told Even changing their faith if they think that will buy Them an opportuntity So, lying in the face of God confirms Their true underlying belief in nothing And no one Other than themselves They will succeed in taking all the joy from your life And rendering you to being catatonic Sitting staring out a window Watching the birds in free flight There is no insurance for those Who allow the Lloyds to put a value on their existence And the night is long And you are so confused In this joyless space (c) 2018 Frank Howson
+This reveals to you that their concept of kindness Is that it's a tool of opportunism They are bitter that they are unknown And yet they don't do anything That would warrant attention For it is too scary to tread where only the brave venture As they may well be exposed And the reality that their dream may just be an delusion Is too confronting To think about When they have the safety of resenting others And hold the weaponry to ruin what should've been Your most joyful night Anyone's triumph makes them angry But they can't admit that to anyone As that would expose them So they invent an excuse But still want to get into the exclusive party So that they can lose you and work the room How they can submerge their hypocrisy From themselves takes a lot of practice And denial They will tell those in attendance that they are not with you Unless of course that excludes them from an opportunity They are unwilling to learn where they go wrong So they are doomed to never change Living off others' kindness Taking it But then putting it down when it suits Scavengers Parasites Hawks do not share As we've been told Even changing their faith if they think that will buy Them an opportuntity So, lying in the face of God confirms Their true underlying belief in nothing And no one Other than themselves They will succeed in taking all the joy from your life And rendering you to being catatonic Sitting staring out a window Watching the birds in free flight There is no insurance for those Who allow the Lloyds to put a value on their existence And the night is long And you are so confused In this joyless space (c) 2018 Frank Howson

 I was thrown up into this world Or born into it Or cast down Some time ago When everything was grey Mostly Although some things were black Or white And your skin colour Could be wrong or right Regardless of your heart And actions It made me nervous That one could so easily Cross the line And be punished For who you were So I locked myself away In my room My tomb And listened to the radio But mostly the music was grey too Like Johnny Ray And Doris Day So I dreamed in Vistavision And lived in the movies Where the hero stood up to the mob And did the right thing Regardless of the cost Sometimes getting the girl In the final reel Sometimes not For the hero was mostly a loner A man who'd seen too much And didn't want to see anymore For he too Found that the world was grey And was not above sacrificing his life So that others may live I continued on Looking forward to Christmas And my birthdays When suddenly there was kindness And laughter And glimpses of the colours Of joy And what the world could be If only we tore the walls down And embraced And displayed our brokenness And vocalised our care for others Imagine I was about eleven years of age With my mum in the Myer department store In the city When I heard a sound that changed my life It was unlike anything I'd ever heard I stopped Transfixed My mother asked me what was wrong I smiled because Suddenly Everything seemed somehow right I wandered away Toward the music Leaving my mother to follow me The singer's voice Was the most exciting and dynamic sound I'd ever heard He sounded like a caged animal That had just been set free As I had The record was "Twist And Shout" By a group called the Beatles And on the front cover of their EP They looked to this kid from St. Kilda To be from another planet Their hair, their clothes, their boots, their sound It seemed the planet they came from was called Liverpool I needed to know what the singer's name was And was told by the girl behind the record counter That he was John Lennon And he played rhythm guitar and co-wrote moat of their songs John Lennon saved my life that day And he has had my staunch loyalty ever since I grew to read much about him In fact, everything And have since met many people who knew him He was a complex, fascinating, contradictory and flawed man All of which made him even more interesting And still does to this day Scarred by the early loss of his father, then his mother And then his best friend He put up a guard to protect himself From any more hurt His singing tone sometimes snarled to hide his pain But we heard it in his soul And in the words of his songs And knew that behind the tough guy facade he was the kindest And most caring of all My friend Phil Sloan told me that John's spirit was so huge That you actually felt his presence enter a room Before you'd even seen him Another friend of John's who'd known me for some time Told me that he would've liked me I hope so Because I have spent a long time Loving him He was my liberator, my hero, my friend He made me laugh, he made me cry, he made me angry, he made me care And sometimes when I am lost or despairing I think about how Johnny Rhythm would handle things And it gives me the inspiration to go on To try and find a way I guess it was destiny That he left us after such a short time But perhaps his spirit was too big for this world As his beautiful boy Sean said to his mother when she was grieving, "Don't worry, Daddy's bigger now...Now he's part of everything." (c) Frank Howson 2017